17 Tips a Weight Loss Coach Won’t Tell You for Free

 Know your areas of weakness

 After a long hard day, most of us tuck into a large meal.
-However, multiple studies have found that this practice is linked to weight gain.
-When researchers had one group of people eat a bigger breakfast and smaller dinner, and another group eat the reverse, it was the big breakfast group that lost more weight.
+However, some studies have found that this practice is linked to weight gain.
+When researchers had one group of people eat a bigger breakfast and smaller dinner, and another group eat the reverse, it was the big breakfast group that lost more weight, according to PLOS One.
 And people in the big dinner group actually ended up gaining weight.
-Check out the breakfast food that will keep you burning calories all day.

 Eat on red plates

 To avoid overeating, try a scare tactic, courtesy of your dishware.
-Research shows that the plates you serve your food on impact your perception of taste and flavor.
+Research in Flavour found that the plates you serve your food on impact your perception of taste and flavor.
 Charles Spence, author of Gastrophysics The New Science of Eating, found that red plates trigger an avoidance or danger signal that leads us to eat less.
-Here are more simple tricks to help you eat less every time.
+(Here are more simple tricks to help you eat less every time.)

 Don’t follow every trend